restify/clients/README.md

 put/post) and `parse` method (for all HTTP bodies), and that's it.

 If the server responds with a `content-md5` header, `StringClient` will automatically verify the response body md5 hash, and return a BadDigest error when it does not match.
-By default, the `StringClient` content-md5 hash calculation will support both "utf8" (for node.js v6 and higher versions) as well as "binary" (a latin1 encoding used in node.js v4 and older versions).
-You can set the `supportLatin1ContentMd5` StringClient option to false to disable the 'binary' hash calculation and just allow the 'utf8' hash calculation.
+Note that node changed the default md5 encoding between versions 4 and 6, defaulting to "binary" (a latin1 encoding) in node 4 and "utf8" encoding in node 6 and above.
+By default, the `StringClient` content-md5 hash calculation will use the default encoding for the node version, but you can set the `allowAlternativeContentMd5` StringClient option to true to allow the response content-md5 hash to be either in "utf8" or "binary" encoding.

 #### createStringClient(options)